consulo/consulo-dev.github.io/docs/tutorials/action_system/grouping_action.md

 The `<group>` element declaration below shows:
 * An optional resource bundle declaration outside of the `<actions>` section for localizing actions.
-* The presence of the `class` attribute in the `<group>` element tells the IntelliJ Platform framework to use `CustomDefaultActionGroup` rather than the default implementation.
+* The presence of the `class` attribute in the `<group>` element tells the Consulo framework to use `CustomDefaultActionGroup` rather than the default implementation.
 * Setting the group's `popup` attribute to allow submenus.
 * The `text` and `description` attributes are omitted in the `<group>` declaration in favor of using the localization resource bundle to define them.
 * There is no `icon` attribute for the group; the `CustomDefaultActionGroup` implementation will [add an icon for the group](#providing-specific-behavior-for-the-custom-group).